andygarfield/WorshipUp/README.md

 ## Installation
-The easiest method is to use Docker, though you can install it your base system
+The easiest method is to use Docker, though you can install it your base system.

-# Docker
+### Docker
 First, install [Docker](https://www.docker.com/)

 Build the image